-The King's Registrar's Office has an open door policy - we are here to help you through many kinds of difficulties.
-Sometimes you will meet with someone directly in our office, like one of our academic advisors.
+The King's Registrar's Office has an open-door policy - we are here to help you through many kinds of difficulties.
 We provide degree advising and direction to students who are unsure of their program choices.
 Depending on the time of year, you can drop in or you can book an appointment in advance.
 Sometimes we may refer you to one of the other services available, like Dalhousie Student Health & Wellness, Career Services, a departmental advisor, a study skills coach, or one of your professors.
-If you know you need to speak to someone but aren't sure who that someone should be, drop by and tell us what's on your mind.
+If you know you need to speak to someone but aren't sure who that someone should be, just drop by.
 We are here to ensure your university experience is a good one.

-Before an Advising Appointment...
+Before an Advising Appointment

-o The Academic Calendar: This is a great place to research degree options and course offerings.
+- The Academic Calendar: This is a great resource to research degree options and course offerings.
 Read up on the different departments and see what classes are offered.
-Patterns will start to emerge - you may find you are interested in 20 history courses, but only two Political Science courses.
+Patterns will start to emerge-you may find you are interested in 20 history courses, but only two Political Science courses.
 You may even discover you are interested in many different subjects.
 That's okay!
 We can help you choose a degree path that will allow you to explore your interests.

-o Self-reflection: The more thought you put into your own academic interests, the easier it will be to help you find a degree that's right for you.
+- Self-reflection: The more thought you put into your own academic interests, the easier it will be to help you find a degree that's right for you.
 Although you may not know the answers to these questions yet, it helps to think about them before you come in for an appointment.

-- What are my areas of academic strength?

-- What are my areas of academic interest?

-- Do these coincide with each other?

-- What are my interests outside the classroom?

-- What are my career goals at this stage?
+What are my areas of academic strength?
+What are my areas of academic interest?
+Do these coincide with each other?
+What are my interests outside the classroom?
+What are my career goals at this stage?

-o Talk to other students: It's important to talk to other students who are currently studying in the degree programs you are considering.
-King's students study in an enormous range of programs - ask around to find out who is studying in departments you are curious about.
+- Talk to other students: It's important to talk to other students who are currently studying in the degree programs you are considering.
+Ask around to find out who is studying in departments you are curious about.
 Upper-year students are often more than willing to talk about their experiences in their chosen departments and are often present at departmental information sessions.